-Ward 26 is located on the 2nd floor of the Riverside block of Christchurch Hospital, and is the acute Oncology Ward.
+From November 2020 Oncology Ward B5 is located on the 5th floor of the B block of new Waipapa building at Christchurch Hospital, and is the acute Oncology Ward.
 You may be admitted to this ward for your treatment or if you become unwell.
 You may also be admitted to help with symptom control.

 03 364 0640, ask for Ward 26

 Being in hospital can be an anxious time for some patients so we encourage your friends and family to visit.

 Please discuss any concerns about visiting with the Nurse in Charge.
 If visitors attend after 8.00 pm, they are screened by hospital security who will contact the ward to confirm the visit and issue a pass.
 Family/whanau of unwell patients are able to stay on the ward.